The basis for NHR payments to LHNs in New South Wales was advised by the NSW Ministry of Health to be as follows:

 Basis used to determine NHR payments to Local Hospital Networks (LHNs) – New South Wales

-The Independent Hospital Pricing Authority (IHPA) has issued the National Efficient Cost (NEC16) funding model that applies to small regional and remote hospitals.
-NSW has adopted the mechanics of this funding model expressed in the NEC16 matrix to determine the aggregate funding allocation to LHNs for these small hospitals within the NSW funding model parameters.
+The Independent Hospital Pricing Authority (IHPA) has issued the National Efficient Cost (NEC18) funding model that applies to small regional and remote hospitals.
+However, NSW has introduced a better methodology to better account the significant challenges faced by small hospitals in rural settings and better integrate care between small regional and remote hospitals and ABF hospitals.
+The mechanics of the NSW funding model is used to determine the aggregate funding allocation to LHNs for these small hospitals within the NSW funding model parameters.

 Ensuring access to health services for local populations is a key objective of NSW health policy.
 The Health Services Act 1997 stipulates that in determining LHN budgets, the Minister have regard to the size and health needs of the local population and provision of services to residents outside the local area.
 Accordingly, targets are adjusted considering factors appropriate to each LHN and service type, rather than simple extrapolation from historical activity data.
 The factors considered are reviewed on an annual basis.